-At the conclusion of the investigation, the Compliance Officer or the designee shall prepare and deliver a written report to the School Leader that summarizes the evidence gathered during the investigation and provides recommendations based on the evidence and the definition of unlawful harassment as provided in Board policy and State and Federal law as to whether the Complainant has been subjected to unlawful harassment.
-The Compliance Officer's recommendations must be based upon the totality of the circumstances, including the ages and maturity levels of those involved.
+At the conclusion of the investigation, the Compliance Officer/designee shall prepare and deliver a written report to the School Leader that summarizes the evidence gathered during the investigation and provides recommendations based on the evidence and the definition of unlawful harassment as provided in Board policy and State and Federal law as to whether the Respondent engaged in unlawful harassment/retaliation of the Complianant.
+The Compliance Officer's recommendations must be based upon the totality of the circumstances.
 In determining if discriminatory harassment or retaliation occurred, a preponderance of evidence standard will be used.
+The Compliance Officer may consult with the Board's legal counsel before finalizing the report to the School Leader.

-Absent extenuating circumstances, within ten (10) school days of receiving the report of the Compliance Officer or the designee, the School Leader must either issue a final decision regarding whether the complaint of harassment has been substantiated or request further investigation.
+Absent extenuating circumstances, within ten (10) days of receiving the report of the Compliance Officer/designee, the School Leader must either issue a written decision regarding whether the complaint of harassment has been substantiated or request further investigation.
 A copy of the School Leader's final decision will be delivered to both the Complainant and the Respondent.

 If the School Leader requests additional investigation, the School Leader must specify the additional information that is to be gathered, and such additional investigation must be completed within ten (10) school days.
-At the conclusion of the additional investigation, the School Leader shall issue a final written decision as described above.
+At the conclusion of the additional investigation, the School Leader shall issue a written decision as described above.

-A Complainant or Respondent who is dissatisfied with the final decision of the School Leader may appeal through a signed written statement to the Board within five (5) business days of his/her receipt of the School Leader's final decision.
+A Complainant or Respondent who is dissatisfied with the final decision of the School Leader may appeal through a signed written statement to the Board within five (5) business days of the party's receipt of the School Leader's decision.

 In an attempt to resolve the complaint, the Board shall meet with the concerned parties and their representatives within twenty (20) business days of the receipt of such an appeal.
-A copy of the Board's disposition of the appeal shall be sent to each concerned party within ten (10) business days of this meeting.
+A copy of the Board's disposition of the appeal shall be sent to each party within ten (10) business days of this meeting.
 The decision of the Board will be final.